erenlerfirat/TodoAPI/ReadMe.txt

 4) [ dotnet ef migrations script ] => The script command will include a script for all the migrations by default.

 You can specify a range of migrations by using the -to and -from options.

+5) In design time you need add connection string as an literal string into todocontext instead of configuration helper,Otherwise you'll get type initializer error .